jmrplens/SetFigPaper/README.md

 <a id="incompatibility"></a>
 # Incompatibility Issues

-In some versions not all functions are available.
+*Setfigpaper* is developed in MATLAB 2020.
+In some versions not all options are available.
 The function checks the version so that the incompatible code is not executed.

 *If you find any error or the modification does not apply to any item, please inform me and I will try to solve it.*